hamvui9910/Private-Clinic-Management-/README.md

+## University of Infomation Technology
+## Software Engineering Falculity

 # Private Clinic Management

-This is a project to help customers manage their clinics using C# and SQL.
+This is a project to help customers manage their clinics using C# and SQL Server 2017 Management.

 ## ARCHIVE